Proxy Pricing Explained: Per-GB, Per-IP, Per-Port, and More

 Direct value calculation examples:

-• Price monitoring — If competitive pricing intelligence helps you optimize prices by 2% on $5M in annual revenue, that is $100,000 in value.
-Proxy cost for the monitoring might be $6,000-12,000/year.
-ROI: 8-16x.
+• Price monitoring.
+If competitive pricing intelligence helps you optimise prices by 2% on $5M in annual revenue, that's $100,000 in value.
+Proxy cost for the monitoring might be $6,000 to $12,000/year.
+ROI: 8 to 16x.

-• SEO rank tracking — If monitoring 10,000 keywords identifies ranking drops that would have cost $50,000 in organic traffic before you fixed them, the proxy cost of $3,000-6,000/year delivered 8-16x return.
+• SEO rank tracking.
+If monitoring 10,000 keywords identifies ranking drops that would have cost $50,000 in organic traffic before you fixed them, the proxy cost of $3,000 to $6,000/year delivered 8 to 16x return.

-• Ad intelligence — If competitor ad monitoring lets you improve your ad CTR by 15%, and your annual ad spend is $500,000, the improved efficiency is worth $75,000.
-Proxy cost: $2,000-5,000/year.
+• Ad intelligence.
+If competitor ad monitoring lets you improve your ad CTR by 15%, and your annual ad spend is $500,000, the improved efficiency is worth $75,000.
+Proxy cost: $2,000 to $5,000/year.

-• Lead generation data — If web scraping produces 10,000 qualified leads per month and your cost per lead from other channels is $15, the proxy-sourced leads represent $150,000/month in equivalent value.
+• Lead generation data.
+If web scraping produces 10,000 qualified leads per month and your cost per lead from other channels is $15, the proxy-sourced leads represent $150,000/month in equivalent value.

 Present proxy costs alongside the value they enable, not in isolation.
 A $1,000/month proxy bill sounds expensive until you show it enables $15,000/month in data value.